sudhanshu-wani/Sproutify/Application/Guide.md

 # Sproutify Emotion Detection - Setup Guide

-Welcome to the Sproutify Emotion Detection project!
 This guide will help you set up everything from scratch.

 ---